webpack/changelog-v5/README.md

 `enhanced-resolve` was updated to v5.
 This has the following improvements:

-- When Yarn PnP is used, the resolver will handle it without an additional plugin
 - The resolve tracks more dependencies, like missing files
 - aliasing may have multiple alternatives
 - aliasing to `false` is possible now